matter-labs/era-contracts/docs/l2_system_contracts/zksync_fee_model.md

 ## How we charge for pubdata

-zkSync Era is a state diff-based rollup.
+ZKsync Era is a state diff-based rollup.
 It means that it is not possible to know how much pubdata a transaction will take before its execution.
 We _could_ charge for pubdata the following way: whenever a user does an operation that emits pubdata (writes to storage, publishes an L2->L1 message, etc.), we charge `pubdata_bytes_published * gas_per_pubdata` directly from the context of the execution.

 However, such an approach has the following disadvantages: